NWP Courses 2025-2026

 -Nutrition, Mental and Emotional Health, Dealing with Stress, Improving Healthy

-Edmentum and Schools PLP Blended Learning Class- We offer nearly 300 courses ranging from AP Sciences to Career Technical Education and Elective Courses using this blended online program with classroom teacher support.
+We offer nearly 300 courses ranging from Credit Recovery to Career Technical Education to Elective Courses using this blended online program with classroom teacher support.
+Link

 Music Class- Guitar, Ukulele, Bass, Keyboards